mindcruzer/pelican-encrypt-content/README.md

 ####Usage

-This is the easy part.
 Inside your article source file, just add one more line of metadata:

     Title: ...
     Date: ...
     Tags: ...
     Password: onefinepassword

-and carry on.

 ####Other Uses